WTTJ/react-jungle-select/README.md

 | `onFilter` | `func` | | | Called whenever filter occurs. filter is passed as an argument |
 | `filterItem` | `func` | | | Custom method to filter an item. item and filter is passed as an argument.
 This method should return a `bool` |

+### Highlighting wordings that match with your search string (if `searchable={true}`)
+If you want your search filter matches to be highlighted in your search results, just use the highlighted item available as third argument of the `renderItem` prop.
+It will wrap the matches in your resulting items with an `<em className='jungle-select-filter-match'></em>` tag.

+You can see an example of highlighted search filter matches [here](https://wttj.github.io/react-jungle-select/#highlight-search).

 ### DOM default structure